bsidesorlando/site/event.md

     </td>
 </table>

+## Information and Swag
+You’ve got questions, we’ve got answers in this space.
+After the success of last year we split the registration and swag lines to expedite entrance into the conference.
+Swag includes items from our fabulous sponsor and a sticker sheet themed for this year.
+Recycle and Upcycle your stickers or collect new ones!
+This area is available to drop off or pick up stickers.

+## Career Village
+Embarking on a journey into the realm of cybersecurity?
+Whether you're a newcomer or contemplating a shift within the field, the Career Village is your gateway to invaluable insights and guidance.
+Register on the day of for resume review and professional headshot services in the morning.
+The afternoon will have several sessions for attendees to enrich your career prospects and network with industry professionals.

+## Community Village
+If you’re representing another cybersecurity community organization, or interested in learning about the other local community organizations out there, this room is for you.

 ## Unconference
 If you have some wisdom to add, sign up for a lightning talk in the Unconference.
 Lightning talks are 15 minutes or less so it’s a great opportunity to acquire knowledge quickly.
 The Unconference features talks from other conference attendees that want to share their knowledge with you.

-## Sticker Swap
-Recycle and Upcycle your stickers or collect new ones!
-This area is available to drop off or pick up stickers.